cgurkan/cgurkan/README.md

 ### Hi there 👋 My name is Cem

+Software Developer/Architect/Manager, Enterprise Architect & Data Expert

+- 🔭 I’m currently working on Data Architectures, Data Quality
-🌱 I’m currently learning Large Language Models.
+- 🌱 I’m currently learning Large Language Models.

 <!--
 **cgurkan/cgurkan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.